 - drinking between 6 and 8 glasses of water every day

-- avoiding fried or processed food
+- avoiding fried or highly processed foods

-- excluding added salt from the diet
+- excluding added salt

 - avoiding alcohol and caffeine

-This can occur between a few days and a few weeks after having the baby.
+In rare cases, a person may experience high blood pressure after giving birth.
+This is known as postpartum preeclampsia and can occur between a few days and a few weeks after delivery.
 The main symptoms are high blood pressure and protein in the urine.
-The normal accompanying symptoms of preeclampsia, such as severe headaches and a swollen face, can also occur.
+The typical accompanying symptoms of preeclampsia, such as severe headaches and a swollen face, can also occur.

 The following complications may develop from preeclampsia: